coderBorg/where_in_world/README.md

-# This "Where in the World" displays country data from the REST countries API.
+# This "Where in the World" app displays country data from the REST countries API.

 ## Technologies
 React app with useContext hook